cyclosproject/cyclos4-ui/README.md

 This project aims to create a modern, simple and intuitive user interface for [Cyclos](https://www.cyclos.org/) version 4.11 and up.
 The interface should be easy to customize and add functionality needed by specific projects.

-A demo of the front-end can be seen at: https://demo-ui.cyclos.org/
+A demo of the frontend can be seen at: https://demo-ui.cyclos.org/

 The initial planned scope is to have only end-user functionality in this application.
 Administration functionality will still be available in Cyclos' default web interface.